The Cricut Slice tool is yet another great feature of Design Space.

-We recently had a new baby and named her Meadow.
+We recently had a new baby, and we named her Meadow.
 For this project I’m going to make a design with her name which will be pressed with heat transfer vinyl onto a blank baby onesie.

 The slice tool cuts one design element out of another.
 It can either cut one shape from another shape, cut overlapping shapes from one another, or it can cut text from a shape.
 In the project below, I’m going to cut text out of a heart shape.